Mandevilla – some species of which are called Dipladenia – are remarkable climbing shrub vines.

-When growing directly in the ground, temperatures must be high in both summer and winter and planting is done in spring.
+When growing directly in the ground, temperatures must be high in both summer and winter.
+Planting is in spring.

-- When planted directly in the ground, they will thrive in direct sunlight.
+- When growing directly in the ground, they will thrive in direct sunlight.

 - In places that are too cold, there is a slight chance that new sprouts will appear from the roots in spring.